Explore the latest Remote Work and IT Trends & Insights with GroWrk's Blog

 • Operational stability and infrastructure: Providers like GHA Technologies have faced criticism for internal disorganization and lack of a dedicated customer relationship management system.
 Vendor reliability can directly impact procurement workflows and troubleshooting response times.

 • Complexity of offerings: CDW’s solutions can be complex to navigate, with long lead times and unclear SLAs.
-Alternatives like B&H IT Services and Workwize offer simpler, more intuitive experiences — especially for SMBs or companies scaling quickly.
+Alternatives like B&H IT Services and Workwize offer simpler, more intuitive experiences, especially for SMBs or companies scaling quickly.

-Why companies choose GroWrk
+Why modern companies choose GroWrk for IT procurement

 If CDW’s rigid pricing models, slow international fulfillment, or complex service offerings don’t meet your needs, GroWrk offers a modern alternative built for speed, scale, and simplicity.
 Designed for globally distributed teams, GroWrk helps you procure, deploy, and retrieve IT assets anywhere—with full visibility, compliance, and control.